-The preferred management objective for PH-14 is a population of 2,000 to 2,500 pronghorn, aiming to increase the population.
-Buck hunting opportunities would remain the same.
-CPW will remove public land and private-land-only (PLO) doe licenses in GMUs 82 and 681.
-Once the herd population estimate falls within the objective range, or if significant private land issues occur, CPW may reinstate these licenses.
-CPW will maintain the availability of doe PLO licenses in GMU 79 and provide these to landowners if needed.
+The preferred management objective for PH-16 is a population of 1,000 to 1,500 pronghorn, aiming to increase the estimated population slightly.
+Buck-hunting opportunities will remain the same.
+Once the herd population estimate falls within the objective range, or if significant private land issues occur, CPW may reinstate doe licenses.